securitybunker/databunker/API.md

 ```

 **NOTE**: Keep this user {token} privately as it is an additional user identifier.
-For work with semi-trusted environments or 3rd party companies, use **shareable identity** instead.
+For work with semi-trusted environments or 3rd party companies, use **shareable identity** that is time bounded instead.

 ---